vil-ves/vil-ves/README.md

 ## Hi there 👋

+I am an ICT engineering student at JAMK University of Applied Sciences.
+My main interests are backend development, data and AI.

 <!--
 **vil-ves/vil-ves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.